wu6shen/TestApp/Readme.md

 <img src="img/Navigation.jpg" width="840"/>

-#### Set reference image.
+#### Stage 1: Set reference image.
 (Load or Take photo)
 In this stage, you can load a history image as the reference image or take a new photo as the reference image.
-(The current version only supports 1080p image.)
+(The current version only supports 1080p images and the images with same aspect ratio, i.e. `w:h=16:9`.)

 <img src="img/TakeRef.jpg" width="560"/>

-#### Start Rephoto.
+#### Stage 2: Start Rephoto.
+If you are satisfied with the current reference image, you push the center button and begin rephotography.
+If not, you can choose or take another image.
 <img src="img/Begin.jpg" width="560"/>

-#### Rephoto (Move and Rotate).
+#### Stage 3: Rephoto (Move and Rotate).

-You need move the phone to achieve the **goal**.
+You need move the phone with navigation to achieve the **goal**.
 Suggestion: rotate first.

 <img src="img/Relocaling.jpg" width="560"/>

-#### Finish Rephoto.
+#### Stage 4: Finish Rephoto.
-End of rephotography and decide whether you are satisfied with this result.
+End of rephotography and decide whether you are satisfied with this result (You can judge the result according to the final navigation).

 <img src="img/Finish.jpg" width="560"/>

-#### Compare with reference image.
+#### Stage 5: Compare and save.
+You can compare the rephotography result and reference image in this stage.
 If you want to **save** your image, don't forget push the save button.
-You can compare the rephotography result and reference image in this stage.
+The result image will save in `/storage/rephoto`.

 <img src="img/Compare.jpg" width="560"/>